open-mmlab/mmengine/docs/en/notes/contributing.md

 git push -u origin {branch_name}
 ```

-This will allow you to use the `git push` command to push code directly next time without specifying a branch or the remote repository.
+This will allow you to use the `git push` command to push code directly next time, without having to specify a branch or the remote repository.

 #### 6. Create a Pull Request